Why do some people say miscarriage and abortion are the same?

 • For a licensed physician to perform a medical procedure necessary in reasonable medical judgment to prevent the death or substantial risk of death due to a physical condition, or to prevent the serious, permanent impairment of a life-sustaining organ of a pregnant woman.

 So Kentucky laws allow for miscarriage and ectopic pregnancy care.
-Ectopic pregnanciess are considered non-viable because they can not grow where they are at and the continued growth may cause rupture of a Fallopian tube and the death of the mother.
+Ectopic pregnancies are considered non-viable because they can not grow where they are at and the continued growth may cause rupture of a Fallopian Tube and the death of the mother.

 What now?